senior-sigan/KawaiiSearch/README.md

 ## TODO

-- [ ] create a single main file to do all the steps
+- [x] create a single main file to do all the steps
-- [ ] write a blog post about this
+- [x] write a blog post about this
+- [x] build a web service with
-- [ ] create an app to find similar photos from the dataset by an image URL
+- [ ] add feature to find similar photos by an image URL
 - [ ] create web service for telegram chat
-- [ ] download more images
+- [x] download more images